casterbn/QtCompile/notes.md

 ## Notes for Qt Creator users

-Qt Creator should complain about the just uncompressed binary file, and says "Qt is not properly installed, please run _make install_" or something like this.
+Qt Creator should complain about the binary files which were just uncompressed from the tarball.
+It should say "Qt is not properly installed, please run _make install_" or something like this.

 I redistributed a version of QtBinPatcher, you should run it to make Qt Creator running.